-Video Editing Software Basics: Watch these Two Free Tutorials
+Video Editing Software Basics: Watch these Four Free Tutorials

 Video editing software has a fairly high learning curve, but if you master one program, you will find others easier to learn since most edit programs have similar layouts.